kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // than duplicate them.
   //
   // The total number of device mixins, device capacity consumption mixins,
-  // capacity pool mixins, basic devices, and composite devices must be
-  // less than 128.
+  // capacity pool mixins, basic devices must be less than 128.
   //
   // +optional
   // +listType=atomic
   Device []DeviceMixin

-  // DeviceCapacityConsumption represents a list of capacity
+  // DeviceCounterConsumption represents a list of counters
-  // consumption mixins, each of which contains a set of capacities
+  // consumption mixins, each of which contains a set of counters
-  // that a device will consume from a capacity pool.
+  // that a device will consume from a counter set.
   //
-  // This makes it possible to define a set of shared capacities that
+  // This makes it possible to define a set of shared counters that
-  // are not tied to a specific pool.
-The pool is inferred by context
+  // are not tied to a specific counter set.
+The counter set is inferred by context
-  // in which the DeviceCapacityConsumptionMixin is referenced from
+  // in which the DeviceCounterConsumptionMixin is referenced from
   // the device.
   //
-  // The total number of device mixins, device capacity consumption mixins,
+  // The total number of device mixins, device counter consumption mixins,
-  // capacity pool mixins, basic devices, and composite devices must be
+  // counter set mixins, basic devices must be
   // less than 128.
   //
   // +optional
   // +listType=atomic
-  DeviceCapacityConsumption []DeviceCapacityConsumptionMixin
+  DeviceCounterConsumption []DeviceCcounterConsumptionMixin

-  // CapacityPool represents a list of capacity pool mixins, i.e.
+  // CounterSet represents a list of counter set mixins, i.e.
-  // a collection of capacities that a CapacityPool can "include"
+  // a collection of counters that a CounterSet can "include"
-  // to extend the set of capacities it already defines.
+  // to extend the set of counters it already defines.
   //
   // The main purposes of these mixins is to reduce the memory footprint
-  // of capacity pools since they can reference the mixins provided here rather
+  // of SharedCounters since they can reference the mixins provided here rather
   // than duplicate them.
   //
-  // The total number of device mixins, device capacity consumption mixins,
+  // The total number of device mixins, device counter consumption mixins,
-  // capacity pool mixins, basic devices, and composite devices must be
+  // counter set mixins, and basic devices must be
   // less than 128.
   //
   // +optional
   // +listType=atomic
-  CapacityPool []CapacityPoolMixin
+  CounterSet []CouterSetMixin
 }

 // DeviceMixin defines a specific device mixin for each device type.